isaacvock/PROseq_etal/docs/output.md

     - If `method` is `PROseq`, then separate plus and minus strand versions of all coverage files will be generated, with directories appended with `_plus` and `_minus` respectively.
 * `chrom_sizes/`: Chromosome sizes used for bedGraphToBigWig.
 * `bg2bw/`: BigWig versions of the coverage bedGraphs.
+* `normalize/`: Normalization scale factors used to scale the coverage graphs.
+Can use spikeins by providing a string unique to all gene names from the spike-in annotation to the `spikename` config parameter.

 HTSeq quantification (PRO-seq only):